Sarasota Domestic Battery Lawyers | Fowler Law Group

 Seen as a crime of violence, a battery conviction could lead to mandatory anger management counseling, probation, jail or sometimes even prison.
-There are always two sides to a story and it is important to have experienced domestic battery lawyers who are in your corner and are willing and able to present your side of the events.
+There are always two sides to a story and it is important to have an experienced Sarasota domestic battery lawyers in your corner and are willing and able to present your side of the events.

 Simple Battery (Non-Domestic)